tamarin-prover/tamarin-prover/src/006_property-specification.md

 received message `m`.
 We model this by considering only those traces of the protocol in which the application of the `verify` function to the received message equals the constant `true`.
-To this end, we specify the equality axiom
+To this end, we specify the equality restriction

 ~~~~ {.tamarin slice="code/auth-signing.spthy" lower=53 upper=55}
 ~~~~